Top 20 New Zealand slang: How to talk like a real Maori?

 • Lollies: This term encompasses all types of candy except chocolate.
 When craving sweets, ask for lollies to satisfy your sweet tooth!

-Popular Kiwi Terms For Calling A Friend
+Popular Kiwi Terms for Calling a Friend

-Popular Kiwi Terms For Calling A Friend
+Popular Kiwi Terms for Calling a Friend

 • Mate: A classic term for a friend.
 You can use this with anyone, regardless of gender.